-- Improving adoption of key essential nutrition, hygiene, and health practices through effective use of SBCC, including local advocacy.
+- Increasing access to safe drinking water and appropriate sanitation and improving hygiene practices to prevent diarrhea; - Increasing diet diversity and dietary quality at the household level, with particular focus on women and children.
+Actions to support improved dietary diversity and quality should include homestead food production, such as home gardens and small livestock interventions, social and behavior change interventions, and technical solutions like lipid based nutrient supplements (e.g., Nutributter[®]) or micronutrient powders (sachets of vitamins and minerals in powdered form that are used like a condiment on the child's food such as Sprinkles[®]); - Improving adoption of key essential nutrition, hygiene, and health practices through effective use of SBCC, including local advocacy.
 Applicants should include a description of their proposed multi-sectoral social & behavioral change communication strategy in the application.
-The adoption and reinforcement of key food security, health, and nutrition-related behaviors by mothers/caretakers, fathers, grandparents, persons of influence, households and the community are central to the reduction of food insecurity (including improvements in agricultural productivity) and reductions in malnutrition among children under five and pregnant and lactating women); - Improving growth monitoring and promotion to prevent growth faltering and stunting as well as improving detection of Moderate and Severe Acute Malnutrition (MAM and SAM) and referral of children under five years of age with SAM, focusing on working with health partners to strengthen the capacity of local health services to treat SAM and MAM; - Ensuring sustainability and consideration of how participation in activities to improve nutrition of women and children during the first 1000 days may be maintained in the absence of food aid, along with a phased out approach that might include food assistance in the early stages of the program and other types of incentives and approaches once food security is improved; - Improving prevention and treatment of childhood illnesses in children under five years of age; - Improving access to and quality of health services, including birth preparedness and maternity services, immunization, family planning service delivery and communication, as well as nutrition services most importantly, vitamin A and iron supplementation for children and iron/folic acid and post-partum Vitamin A supplementation for pregnant and lactating women.
-This will require an understanding of the country policy for maternal child health and nutrition services, the types of health service strengthening that may be necessary or occurring, and what efforts need to be supported, coordinated, and/or facilitated in the areas applicants propose to cover.
-This includes taking into account national efforts, USAID bilateral and other donor assistance, Feed the Future and Global Health Initiative activities that are aimed at strengthening these health services.
+The adoption and reinforcement of key food security, health, and nutrition-related behaviors by mothers/caretakers, fathers, grandparents, persons of influence, households and the community are central to the reduction of food insecurity (including improvements in agricultural productivity and reductions in malnutrition among children under five and pregnant and lactating women); - Improving growth monitoring and promotion to prevent growth faltering and stunting as well as improving detection of Moderate and Severe Acute Malnutrition (MAM and SAM) and referral of children under five years of age with SAM, focusing on working with health partners to strengthen the capacity of local health services to treat SAM and MAM: - Ensuring sustainability and consideration of how participation in actions to improve nutrition of women and children during the first 1,000 days can be maintained in the absence of food aid, along with a phased approach that might include food assistance in the early stages of the activity and other types of incentives and approaches once food security is improved; - Improving prevention and treatment of childhood illnesses in children under five years of age; - Improving access to and quality of health services, including birth preparedness and maternity services, immunization, family planning service delivery and communication, as well as nutrition services most importantly, vitamin A and iron supplementation for children and iron/folic acid and post-partum Vitamin A supplementation for pregnant and lactating women.
+This will require an understanding of the country policy for maternal and child health and nutrition services, the types of health service strengthening that may be necessary or occurring and what efforts need to be supported, coordinated, and/or facilitated in the areas applicants propose to cover.
+This includes taking into account national efforts, USAID bilateral and other donor assistance, Feed the Future and Global Health Initiative actions that are aimed at strengthening these health services;

-Since the above interventions are considered essential for preventing maternal and child deaths and malnutrition, the goal should be to ensure that women and children participating in Title II MCHN activities receive an integrated package with as many of these interventions as possible.
-Baseline quantitative and qualitative assessments may show that emphasis should be placed on one or more of these interventions, and that the others are already adequately provided or will be http://apps.who.int/iris/bitstream/10665/84409/1/9789241505550\eng.pdf; Improving Health Through Behavior Change: A Process Guide on Hygiene Promotion.
-Favin et al. 2004.
-EHP Program 26568.
-USAID. http://www.ehprogram.org/PDF/Joint\Publications/JP007-CIMCIProcessGuideWeb.pdf delivered through the applicant partnering with host government health and nutrition services, other USAID programs, or other organizations.
+Since the above interventions are considered essential for preventing maternal and child deaths and malnutrition, the goal should be to ensure that women and children participating in Title II MCHN interventions receive an integrated package with as many of these interventions as possible.
+Baseline quantitative and qualitative assessments may show that emphasis should be placed on one or more of these interventions, and that the others are already adequately provided or will be delivered through the applicant partnering with host government health and nutrition services, other USAID activities, or other organizations.
 The application should provide information on the type of assessments done or to be done to define the intervention package.
-It should also describe the platform to be used to deliver the community-based health and nutrition actions including the type of community health workers or volunteers to be used and the client-worker ratio.
+It should also describe the platform to be used to deliver the community-based health and nutrition actions, including the requirement to use existing Government volunteers and not create new cadres of volunteers, and the client-worker ratio.